Applying to the Major

 Please note: Effective Fall 2018 and implemented in Fall 2020, all students planning to declare the Media Studies major will be required to complete Media 10 or N10: Introduction to Media Studies at UC Berkeley.

 Most of our other prerequisites may be satisfactorily completed at 2-year or other 4-year institutions.
 To check if you have completed one of these courses at a California community college, log on to http://www.assist.org.
 This web site is a reliable source of information for transfer courses.

-If you took a course other than at a California community college, you will need to have its equivalency determined by the faculty adviser: Jean Retzinger, 239 Evans Hall.
-In order for a course to be reviewed, you must provide a copy of the course syllabus.
+If you took a course other than at a California community college, you will need to have its equivalency determined by a faculty adviser.
+Please see “Course Substitutions” below.

 No. The prerequisites for the major must be satisfied with approved (articulated) classes taken for a letter grade.

-For more information about the College of Letters and Science repeat policy, please visit this page.
+For more information about the College of Letters and Science repeat policy, please visit the College’s Repeating Courses Policy page.